-Our Independent Careers Advisor conducts 1:1 careers interviews with all students in Year 11.
+Our Independent Careers Advisor conducts 1:1 or small target-group careers interviews with all students in Year 11.
 All students in Year 13 are entitled to an appointment should they wish.

 Information relating to careers, including events and opportunities, is regularly shared with students by email and via tutors.